-NuVista's long term strategy is to maintain a net debt to annualized current quarter adjusted funds flow ratio of approximately 1.5 times.
-The actual ratio may fluctuate on a quarterly basis above or below targeted levels due to a number of factors including facility outages, commodity prices and the timing of acquisitions and dispositions.
-At December 31, 2020, the Company's net debt was 3.0 times its annualized current quarter adjusted funds flow.
+As a result of the COVID-19 pandemic, NuVista's net debt to adjusted funds flow ratio grew beyond the normal target range of 1.5 x +/- 0.5 x.
+To ensure lower future debt levels, the Company has adjusted the target to below 1.0x.
+The actual ratio may fluctuate on a quarterly basis above or below targeted levels due to a number of factors including facility outages, commodity prices, capital expenditures, and the timing of acquisitions and dispositions.
+At December 31, 2021, the Company's net debt was 0.8 times its annualized fourth quarter adjusted funds flow.